 What happens if you need to see a doctor?

-In the Public Sector, if you are a rights holder, your first contact will be a general MD or a student supervised by a general MD who will prescribe or transfer you to a specialty MD when needed.
+In the Public Sector, if you are a rights holder (someone protected by public insurance schemes) your first contact will be a general MD or a student supervised by a general MD who will prescribe or transfer you to a specialty MD when needed.
 In both cases, it will take time and lots of waiting.

-In the Private Sector, general or specialty MDs are reachable within a shorter and more reasonable time-frame.
+In the Private Sector, general or specialty MDs are reachable within a shorter and more reasonable time-frame, but at a very high cost.

 Who decides what doctors can prescribe?

-COFEPRIS is the Mexican agency for preventing sanitary risks.
-It analyses and approves new products, services and other items related to human consumption.
+The Federal Commission for Protection against Health Risks of the Mexican Government (COFEPRIS) analyses and approves new products, services and other items related to human consumption.
 COFEPRIS, together with the Health Ministry, decide and regulate all prescription pharmaceuticals.

 Practically, what is it like to live with type 1 diabetes in Mexico?